stephengold/jme3-utilities/README.md

         sns.setSolarLongitude(Calendar.FEBRUARY, 10);
         sc.setCloudiness(1f);

-Other configuration methods are documented in the Javadocs for the SkyControl, SkyControlCore, SunAndStars, CloudLayer, and Updater classes.
+Other configuration methods are documented in the Javadoc for the `SkyControl`, `SkyControlCore`, `SunAndStars`, `CloudLayer`, and `Updater` classes.

 #### Enable the SkyControl instance

 If you run the modified BasicGame at this point, you'll find no visible change.
-Unlike most JME3 controls, SkyControl instantiates in a disabled state.
+Unlike most JME3 controls, `SkyControl` instantiates in a disabled state.
 In order to see the sky, you must enable the control:

  1. In simpleInitApp(), insert the following code just before the final